nabsyed/Topology-Builder/README.md

 - Install paramiko
 - Install natsort
 - Modify "layers.py" to define your network hierarchies
-- Modify "device-type" and other files to suit your device naming convention (more details on this to follow...)
+- Modify other appropriately to suit your device naming convention, e.g. namecheck.py, link_sort.py (more details on this to follow...)